davdmaccartney/KGI-laz-comp/README.md

 # KGI-laz-comp
-Compare the number of points of Laz files, need 2 folder with same number of files and name
+Compare the number of points of Laz files, need 2 folder with same number of files and names, need Laspy supporting Laz